amirrezaask/fuzzy.nvim/README.md

-# Fuzzy.nvim
+# fuzzy.nvim
-Fuzzy.nvim provides a simple mechanism and pipeline to create fuzzy matching in neovim.
+fuzzy.nvim provides a simple mechanism and pipeline to create fuzzy matching in neovim.

 # Example Usage
 ```lua